 In India, the Automobile Industry has been a catalyst of major employment for quite some time.
 Even during the global recession, the auto industry recorded sales in huge numbers.
-It is one of the main sectors to provide jobs to qualified people in manufacturing industries, production plants, service centers, dealerships, government transport corporations, insurance companies, used cars department, spare parts department and so on.
+It is one of the main sectors to provide jobs to qualified people in manufacturing industries, production plants, service centres, dealerships, government transport corporations, insurance companies, used cars department, spare parts department and so on.

-Following economic liberalization, Indian domestic Automobile Companies like Tata Motors, Maruti Suzuki and Mahindra and Mahindra have expanded their production and export operations in and across the country and since then the industry has only shown signs of growth and prosperity.
+Following economic liberalisation, Indian domestic Automobile Companies like Tata Motors, Maruti Suzuki and Mahindra and Mahindra have expanded their production and export operations in and across the country and since then the industry has only shown signs of growth and prosperity.
 Even global Automobile giants like Hyundai, Honda and Toyota have laid their foundation in the Indian territory thus creating ample amount of job opportunities.
 From a Sales Manager to a Spare Parts Manager, there is indeed a wide range of career prospects to choose from.
 The Automobile Industry comprises of heavy vehicles (trucks, buses, tempos and tractors), passenger cars, and two-wheelers.

 For MBA Graduates, there are lot of opportunities in Sales & Marketing, Supply Chain and Finance arenas.
 MBA graduates can work in sales teams to help companies increase market share; marketing teams to help develop and implement branding strategy; supply chain teams to help optimize the supply chain efficiency and control costs; or in Finance to help augment sales through sales aid Financing, to raise capital for expansion and new projects and support building Investor relations and implementing mergers and acquisitions strategy.

 Globalisation and robust growth of technology have resulted in abundant opportunities for people willing to explore in the Automobile Industry.
 Let’s discuss some of the leading and promising careers in this industry that ensure dignity and a bright future.